nicolaswith/parallelgdb/README.md

 2. The clients running on the host machine or the remote cluster

 # Building
-To build these two separate executables you can use the following command from the top level directory.
+To build these two separate executables, you can use the following command from the top level directory.

 	mkdir bin
 	make